api integrations erp

 • Outgoing webhooks fire a notification to your application the moment a record changes

 If you are building anything that needs to react when an order is confirmed, an invoice is paid, or a lead comes in, use webhooks rather than a polling job.
-They are faster, cheaper, and more reliable.
-One thing to flag with your integration partner: webhooks need extra configuration in multi-database deployments.
+But treat the webhook as the trigger for a sync, not as the sync itself.
+Deliveries fail, someone disables an automation rule while debugging and forgets to re-enable it, and no webhook will ever tell you about records that changed before the rule existed.
+Keep a scheduled reconciliation job, nightly is usually enough, that compares Odoo against the target system and repairs the drift.
+One more thing to flag with your integration partner: webhooks need extra configuration in multi-database deployments.

 Caution: many third-party automation tools were slow to adopt Odoo 19's new endpoints.
 As of late 2025, some popular no-code connectors were still calling the deprecated APIs and triggering Odoo's removal warnings.
 If you are relying on an off-the-shelf connector like Zapier or Make, confirm it supports the JSON-2 API before you build a process around it.